Judge Market LogoJudgeMarketUS

-How to Use Prediction Markets in 2026
+How to Use Reputation Markets in 2026

-What Is a Prediction Market?
+What Is a Reputation Market?

-This idea is not new.
-The Iowa Electronic Markets have been running since 1988, and they have consistently outperformed polls in predicting election outcomes.
-What has changed is scale, accessibility, and the sheer variety of things you can now trade on.
+The core insight is the same as every other crowd-priced market: when people have to put something on the line — money, tokens, points — their collective judgment tends to be remarkably accurate.
+The Iowa Electronic Markets have been running since 1988 and consistently outperform polls.
+What has changed is scale, accessibility, and the variety of things you can now trade on.

-Event-Based Markets
+Event-Based Prediction Markets

 Examples:

-- "Will GDP growth exceed 3% in Q2 2026?" (resolves when data is released)
+• "Will GDP growth exceed 3% in Q2 2026?" (resolves when data is released)

-- "Will a specific movie win Best Picture?" (resolves at the Oscars)
+• "Will a specific movie win Best Picture?" (resolves at the Oscars)

-- "Will a manned Mars mission launch before 2030?" (resolves on the date)
+• "Will a manned Mars mission launch before 2030?" (resolves on the date)

 Prices range from 0 to 1 (or equivalently 0 to 100 cents), representing the probability the market assigns to the event occurring.
 If you buy at 0.30 and the event happens, you receive 1.00 — a profit of 0.70 per share.